IRB Policies and Procedures

 - The degree of risk present

-- The vulnerability of the participants
+- The vulnerability of the participating subjects

 - Whether or not all activities qualify for a federal expedited category or categories

-Justify the use of deception, explaining why it is necessary.
-Explain if alternative methods not involving deception were considered and why these methods are not being used.
-State if participants would have been less likely to participate had they known the true nature of the study.
+Provide justification for the use of deception or incomplete disclosure.
+State if subjects would have been less likely to participate had they known the true nature of the study.

-- Description of Risk(s)
+- Description of Risk